 Most museums are accessible for free during the evening, so it’s an opportunity to view a few of them, also at a different time of day.
 Every part of the capital is included in the event, and it is a great opportunity for visitors to explore works by local artists as well as international creative talent.

-Since it’s a popular event, Transport Malta usually organise additional transport for the occasion, so keep an eye out for that or ask at wherever you’re staying for more info.
+Since it’s a popular event Transport Malta usually organise additional transport for the occasion, so keep an eye out for that or ask at wherever you’re staying for more info.
 The actual programme of performances and other events as well as transport arrangements for the evening are usually available from September on the organiser’s site Festivals.mt.

 Where?
 Birgu (Vittoriosa), Malta

 Why visit?
 Great atmosphere, very well organised and Birgu by night always impresses.

 In October every year, the quaint harbour town of Birgu (one of Malta’s oldest towns) puts on a mighty fine show with an event that’s become popular in recent years, and for good reason.

 Highlighting the town’s rich history, as well as its old buildings and narrow alleys, Birgufest showcases historic re-enactments, wonderfully decorated streets, and opens its museums, churches, and galleries until late.